tbckr/sgpt/README.md

 - Instant Answers: Obtain quick and accurate responses to simple questions directly in your shell, streamlining your workflow.
+- GPT-4 Vision API: Leverage the capabilities of the [GPT-4 Vision API](https://platform.openai.com/docs/guides/vision)
+  to analyze and generate insights from images.
 - Shell Commands Generation: Effortlessly generate and execute shell commands, simplifying complex tasks and enhancing productivity.
 - Code Production: Generate code snippets in various programming languages, making it easier to learn new languages or